 - Only images that are larger than 60 × 60 pixels are advised by Twitter.

 - Images for LinkedIn should be no larger than 180 x 110 pixels.

-Your photos should be further compressed to speed up the loading of your page.
+To speed up the loading of your page, you should compress your photos.
 Now that they are the proper size and style.

 You must set the alt tag after you have an image on your landing page.
 For readers who cannot see the picture, the image alt tag provides descriptive text about the image.

 Additionally, alt tags improve SEO.
 Scanning the keywords from your alt tags enables search engines to better understand the substance of your photographs.
 When you modify or choose an image on the majority of content management systems, you may specify your alt tags.